 - You can quickly narrow down search results.

 - You can easily limit to peer-reviewed sources.

-What am I searching when I search Find Articles (Summon Search)?
+What am I searching when I search Find Articles (Primo Search)?

 You are searching a variety of the library’s resources including: journal articles, book reviews, dissertations, newsletters, reports, book chapters, web resources, conference proceedings, data sets, journals, government documents and images.
 Remember, this represents a great deal of the library’s holdings but does not include everything.
 It might not be the best tool to use if you are looking for a very specific subject or particular type of data source.